FedeSCode/MoviesApp/README.md

 npm install

 ```
-after the installing of npm, you must run the following command on bouth
+after installing npm, you must run the following command on both
 terminals, in any order.

 ```
 npm start
 ```

-wait utill the loading is finished and if evry ting is ok you shoul see the deploy aplication runing...
+wait utill the loading is finished and if everythingis ok, you should see the deploy application running...

-Backend shouuld be on port 5000<br>
+Backend should be on port 5000<br>
 <img width=85%  src="ReadmeImg/BackNPMStart.PNG" alt="BackendStartByNpm"><br>
-Frontend shouuld be on port 4200<br>
+Frontend should be on port 4200<br>
 <img width=85% height=20%  src="ReadmeImg/FrontNPMStart.PNG" alt="FrontendStartByNpm"><br>

 ## ⛏️ Built Using <a name = "built_using"></a>